Skip to Content

 BIG LAGOON EL NIDO

 Cruising up the lagoon was our first real look at how dramatic the cliffs and landscape was in El Nido.
 The lagoon has a narrow and the boats manage to navigate alongside each other as everyone on board arches their necks checking out the intense cliffs.
 The boat glides across the glassy water, almost crystal as the narrow entrance finally opens up into a giant lagoon.
 The boat did a slow circle in the lagoon letting us take in the sights before heading back out the narrow stretch.
+This is arguably the highlight of Tour A.

 El nido tour a, small lagoon el nido, tour a el nido, secret beach el nido, secret lagoon el nido, island hopping el nido, tours el nido, tours in el nido, tour a el nido palawan, map of el nido palawan, kayak el nido, el nido guide, el nido island hopping